 Page 6 – Mild peril – This is where to put a scene of a monster under a child’s bed or a wolf behind a tree as Little Red Riding Hood is looking scared as she trots past or a bicycle chase etc…a bit of adrenaline.

 Page 7 – Sport/Hobby themed.
 Making something or playing somethingâ€”doing something that shows you can illustrate accurately when rules apply (i.e. holding a racquet or martial arts or baking).

-Centrepiece – Something special or unexpected here.
+Centrepiece – Something special or unexpected here if you buy AR15 ammo for the show.
 If you have a lot of indoor themed spreads, this would be a good place to turn it on its head and put a fabulous outdoor scene.

 Page 9 – Hand drawn lettering/Illustrated alphabet poster – obviously shows you can draw exciting lettering to a high standard.

 Page 10 – Character study – Show one character doing a range of things.
 Silly, serious, funny, cute.
 And from as many angles as possible.
 For example, a squirrel roller-skating (front view), a squirrel jumping (side view) and a squirrel baking a cake (from above).